Theses, Dissertations and Projects

 A: Your advisor is responsible for checking both content and formatting of your thesis/dissertation; their signature on the Thesis Approval Form indicates their approval.

-Q: Where can I get personal copies bound?
+Q: Where can I get personal copies printed and bound?

-A: The Libraries does not offer binding services for personal or advisor/department copies.
-You may order additional copies via the following services:
+A: The Libraries does not offer printing or binding services for dissertations or theses.
+You may order bound copies via the following services:

 Q: What is ORCID?